chinmoy12c/autopsy/DOCUMENTATION.md

 * `check_session`: checks whether the session UUID matches the UUID shown on the page.
 Used to check whether the cookie has changed.
 * `start`: called when the server starts.
 Launches the clean-up script.

+## JavaScript

+Much of the JavaScript used on the web page is used for updating the user interface, as Autopsy is designed to be a [single-page application](https://en.wikipedia.org/wiki/Single-page_application).
+Autopsy uses XMLHttpRequest to send POST requests to the server when the user interacts with the application.

+### Storage

+Aside from the session cookie, Autopsy stores a dictionary and a list on the user's computer using local storage to save previously used UUIDs and their core dumps.
+The dictionary's keys are UUIDs, and its values are the list of core dumps associated with that UUID.
+The list determines the order of the UUIDs, starting with the most-recently used UUID.

+## CSS

+Autopsy uses [Bootstrap 4](http://getbootstrap.com/) as a CSS framework and uses flexbox for a responsive layout.
+However, the Autopsy window has a minimum width and height, and there is no mobile version of the site.

 ## Adding additional commands